 The final phase of the program includes a full-year internship, electives, and a program portfolio and colloquium.
 This phase normally takes an academic year plus a summer to complete.

 The yearlong internship (EDUC 900A Internship and Seminar in Teaching/EDUC 901A Internship and Seminar in Teaching) is part of the final stage of the five-year program.
 It meets the goals of increased clinical experience and better integration of theory and practice.
+The elementary internship year also includes two required graduate level literacy courses (EDUC 808, EDUC 809).

 The internship is a teaching and learning experience in which the intern is involved in an elementary or secondary school over the course of an entire school year.
 Interns become a part of the school staff, sharing appropriate instructional tasks, and often carrying the full instructional duties in one or more classes.